ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: Preliminaries

 \subsection{Triggers and Payloads of HTs}

-Fig. \ref{fig:HT} shows different types of triggering and payload mechanisms for hardware Trojans, e.g., the payload of HTs 1, 2, 4 and 5 is to hack the signals C and ER, which can be any control signal having the combinational, sequential (counter), asynchronous (counter) and hybrid triggering mechanism, respectively.
-However, payload of Trojan 3 is to leak the information via side-channel parameters which in this case is dynamic or leakage power.
-Therefore, HTs can broadly be categorized as: (1) \textit{Functional HTs}, which change the system functionality by addition or deletion of modules with malicious intent and (2) \textit{Parametric HTs}, which reduce reliability, increase the likelihood of system failure, and modify the physical parameters, such as power consumption and resulting in faster aging than expected.
+Fig. \ref{fig:HT} shows different types of triggering and payload mechanisms for hardware Trojans, e.g., the payload of HT 1, 2, 4, and 5 are used to hack the signals C and ER, which can be any control signal having the combinational, sequential (counter), asynchronous (counter) and hybrid triggering mechanism, respectively.
+However, the payload of HT 3 is to leak the information via side-channel parameters, which in this case is dynamic or leakage power.
+Therefore, HTs can broadly be categorized as (1) \textit{Functional HTs}, which change the system functionality by addition or deletion of modules with malicious intent, and (2) \textit{Parametric HTs}, which reduce reliability, increase the likelihood of system failure, and modify the physical parameters, such as power consumption and resulting in faster aging than expected.